ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    ```
    {:pre}

-6. The API server will read content from the {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.cos_short}} and return the results in JSON format.
+6. Issue the following curl command to query the database and COS bucket at once.
+The application running on the dedicated instance will read content from the {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.cos_short}} and return the results in JSON format.
    ```sh
    curl \
    -X POST \